 “Everyone uses first impressions to make snap judgements,” says Kim in a statement.“For servers, especially busy servers, they often have to make decisions about how to best devote their time and energy, so they look for ways to identify which customers will reward them the most for their service.
 The more professionally dressed a customer is, the more likely a server is to stereotype them as a good tipper, regardless of their race or gender.”

 Who leaves the best tips for restaurant servers?

 The study also found that well-dressed men were more likely to be better tippers than women.
 Men who were dressed as if they were running out to hang out with buddies were viewed as the the least likely of any group to leave larger tips.

 Also, regardless of race, well-dressed men were identified as more likely to leave good tips compared to women, while casually dressed men were seen as the least likely of any group to leave good tips.

-The study was published last month in the journal Cornell Hospitality Quarterly.
+The study is published in the journal Cornell Hospitality Quarterly.

 This article was first published on May 7, 2017.